mbjackson/image-classification-project/README.md

 # Image Classifcation Project

 ## 1) Description
-This prjoect looked at how to create a Image Classifier using a Convolution Neural Network (CNN).
+This project looks at how to create a Image Classifier using a Convolution Neural Network (CNN).
 Four different networks were investigated, a scratch made on, VGG19, ResNet152V2, and MobileNetV2.

 ## 2) Installation
 All you need to do is download the files and meet the prerequisities below!